ShinJJang/kakaopay-coupon/README.md

 # Build for production
 # **important** dist to spring resources dir
-# After build, when backend server can serve at localhost:8080.
+# After build, backend server can serve at localhost:8080.
 npm run build
 ```